 "Single Ticket" means a document that permits travel from origin to destination.
-It may include end-to-end combinations (i.e., stand alone fares that can be bought separately but combined to form one price).
+It may include interline/codeshare and intra-line segments.
+It may also include end-to-end combinations (i.e., stand alone fares that can be bought separately but combined to form one price).